LukasBombach/Type.js/README.md

   <img alt="separator" src="https://raw.githubusercontent.com/LukasBombach/new-type-js/master/demo/images/separator.png" height="59">
 </p>

-* It leaves the implementation of the the editor (the UI) to you.
+* Type.js leaves the implementation of the the editor (the UI) to you.
 * It provides an easy and high-level API for implementing WYSIWYG editors.
 * It provides an extensive API, giving you more possiblities and more control than "regular" editors.
 * It creates simple and consistent markup across browsers.